Here are CICS mainframe interview questions and answers for freshers as well as experienced candidates to get their dream job.

 7. What is meant by a CICS task?

-A CICS task basically a one-time execution of a certain CICS transaction.
+A CICS task is a one-time execution of a certain CICS transaction.
 This process starts when the key is entered into the transaction, and the enter key is pressed.
 The execution process continues till the program returns the control back to CICS.

 8. What do you mean by CEMT?

-CEMT basically refers to Master Terminal Transaction.
+CEMT refers to Master Terminal Transaction.
 It happens to be an ID for system transaction and inquires about the status.
 Furthermore, it changes the status of the resources.

 9. Give the definition of COMMAREA ?